james-stevens/pyrar/README.md

 - Handle first level support - generally this means payment & refund issues

 ## We Will
-- Host the PyRar Server & its require MySQL databases
+- Host the PyRar Server & its required MySQL databases
 - Give you full access to daily backups of the databases to download
 - Provide technical back-up support
+- Give you access to the Admin Web/UI for your system (but **not** command line access)

 # Hosting on Public Cloud